 For example, if you want to develop your project management or Python coding skills, but your company does not require those skills, you may not have the chance to pursue this under the company.
 As freelancers, you get the liberty to choose your own projects, and thus plan your own development by focusing on your preferred project.
 With materials and resources readily available on the internet today, individuals can easily acquire skills without spending a lot of money.

 The market for contract recruiting is expected to grow even further in the near future which means a higher demand for contract workers or freelancers.
-If you are a candidate who is interested in a more flexible working arrangement and one that potentially pays you higher, please feel free to contact us by clicking the bottom below.
+If you are a candidate who is interested in a more flexible working arrangement and one that potentially pays you higher, please feel free to contact us via the form below.
 We will be able to explain to you the benefits in greater detail and advise you on the career path you should take based on your goals.
 You may also choose to sign up for our upcoming webinars and be a part of our contractor community.